 3. Extra features

 All newer full-face helmets have some sort of anti-rotational technology implemented in the liner.
-Anti-rotational technology work to reduce the rotational energy from an angled crash to the rider’s head, generally by rotating the outer shell relative to the rider’s head.
+Anti-rotational technology works to reduce the rotational energy from an angled crash to the rider’s head.
+This is generally achieved by rotating the outer shell relative to the rider’s head.
 The most common anti-rotational systems to keep your eye on are MIPS, SPIN, Koroyd and Turbine 360.

-Some anti-rotational systems work to reduce the impact from linear crashes, too, in addition to what the EPS foam layer provides.
+Some anti-rotational systems work to reduce the impact from linear crashes, too.
+This is in addition to what the EPS foam layer provides.

 Dual-density foam is a reasonably new technology that, as the name suggests, has two layers of foam with different densities.
 The outer layer is generally harder to stop sharp objects penetrating the helmet and also will reduce more energy in a high-speed impact.
 The inner foam layer is softer so that the rider has a more ‘cushioned’ fall, and it reduces the chances of a concussion.

 The popularity of dual-density helmets is rising.
 It is a standout technology you should consider when looking at purchasing a full-face helmet.

 If a full-face is safer, why not wear one all the time?

 All mountain and cross-country riders tend not to wear a full-face helmet all the time for a number of reasons